ellennickles/code-your-way-s23/week12/README.md

 ## Assignment

 - You have your plan for the next two (2) weeks.
 You know what to do.
-If figuring out the _how_, you realize that you need to pivot, that’s okay.
+If in figuring out the _how_, you realize that you need to pivot, that’s okay.
 - Next week’s class (Week 13) will be a flexible mixture of in-class work time and user testing.
 Choose one or the other, or both.
 - For whatever you decide to do, please submit a project update before class,